 Exhibiting the right blend of Mughal and Rajputana architecture, the Bharatpur Palace is a fine piece of architecture that was built over a period by different kings.
 The palace is adorned with intricate design patterns towards its main entrance.
-There is a museum located at the center of the palace that showcases the 2nd-century art and workmanship.
+There is a museum located at the centre of the palace that showcases 2nd-century art and workmanship.

 2. Rope Castle Adventure Park: Try Some Adventurous Activities Here

 Rope Castle Adventure Park offers a number of rope activities like rappelling, Burma bridge, zip-line, climbing, archery etc. The best part is, it is just 200 meters far from Keoladeo Bird Sanctuary.